Sinking of the MS Estonia: Transportation of military equipment

-In the autumn of 2004, a former Swedish customs officer claimed on Sveriges Television that Estonia had been used to transport military equipment in September 1994.
+In the autumn of 2004, a former Swedish customs officer claimed on Sveriges Television that Estonia had been used to transport former Soviet military equipment in September 1994.
 The Swedish and Estonian governments subsequently launched separate investigations, which both confirmed that non-explosive military equipment was aboard the ship on 14 and 20 September 1994.
 According to the Swedish Ministry of Defence, no such equipment was on board on the day of the disaster, and previous investigations by the Swedish Customs Service found no reports of any anomalous activity around the day of the disaster.

+In the early 2000s, a 10-page document, apparently authored by the Swedish Maritime Administration, surfaced.
+It alleged the ship had been carrying military nuclear material and that an explosion or collision had been the cause of the sinking.
+In 2025, this document was dismissed as a forgery by the Swedish Accident Investigation Authority.

 Protection of the wreck

 In the aftermath of the disaster, many relatives of the deceased demanded that their loved ones be raised from international waters and given a land burial.
 Demands were also made that the entire ship be raised so that the cause of the disaster could be discovered by detailed inspection.

 Citing the practical difficulties and the moral implications of raising decaying bodies from the sea floor (the majority of the bodies were never recovered), and fearing the financial burden of lifting the entire hull to the surface and the salvage operation, the Swedish government suggested burying the whole ship in situ with a shell of concrete.

 As a preliminary step, thousands of tons of pebbles were dropped on the site.
 The Estonia Agreement 1995, a treaty among Sweden, Finland, Estonia, Latvia, Poland, Denmark, Russia and the United Kingdom, declared sanctity over the site, prohibiting their citizens from even approaching the wreck.
 The treaty is, however, only binding for citizens of the countries that are signatories.
 At least twice, the Swedish Navy has discovered diving operations at the wreck.
 The wreck's location is monitored on radar by the Finnish Navy.